IEEE-NITK/CodePal/README.md

 - Fast Folder Creation on a single click for Contests from the Codeforces contest list and Problems from the Codeforces problem list.
   - Folder for a contest contains a folder for each problem and also contain all sample test cases and program files for each problem.
   - Folder for a problem consists of all its sample test cases and a program file loaded with a template whose path may be specified in the settings.
+  - Manually create a folder for a contest or problem by specifying its name and the number of problems in it.
 - Add additional tests to any problem.
 - Compile and run any program file against the testcases and get comprehensive results.
 - Open problem statement or submission page with a single click, on your default browser.
 (You must be logged into codeforces before hand to open the submission page successfully)